walkingriver/Angular-Apprentice/chapters/10-Modifying-the-Home-Page.md

 ```

 > [!TIP]
-> In Angular Material v18, each component is standalone.
+> In Angular Material, each component is standalone.
 This means we import only the specific components we need, leading to better tree-shaking and smaller bundle sizes.

 > [!INFO]
 > **What is Tree Shaking?**